jermwatt/vsc_rust_docker/README.md

-# vsc_rust_docker_ide
+# vsc_rust_docker

-A simple way to get started with rust with vsc and docker
+:zap: Lightning fast:zap: and portable way to get started using rust using Visual Studio Code IDE in the browser.